rmarji/AI-Principles-Book/content/chapters/chapter-9.md

 # Principle 9: Architect the Future Org

 > "The task of leadership is not to put greatness into people, but to elicit it, for the greatness is there already."
-> — John Buchan
+> - John Buchan

 Scaling AI from personal productivity to organizational capability requires architectural thinking, not just more agents.
-The principles that make you effective with AI—context, matching, transitions, collaboration—must now be embedded in organizational structures, processes, and culture.
+The principles that make you effective with AI-context, matching, transitions, collaboration-must now be embedded in organizational structures, processes, and culture.

 In Chapter 8, we explored how to collaborate without abdicating, ensuring that as individuals we partner with AI effectively.
 Now we scale that vision across entire organizations, transforming not just how individuals work, but how teams, departments, and enterprises operate together.